CFF Code of Conduct

 As the Centre operates within the umbrella of the University of Glasgow, we are bound by the University’s Code of Practice on Unacceptable Behaviour.
 This code not only defines what the University (as our base institution) and therefore the Centre consider as unacceptable behaviour, but also delineates how the University seeks to ensure fair and honest treatment across University interactions as well as the welfare and safety of those participating in University activities and events.

-According to the Advisory, Conciliation and Arbitration Services (ACAS), harassment and bullying can be defined as followed:
+According to the Dignity at Work and Study Policy – Appendix B and the Advisory, Conciliation and Arbitration Services (ACAS), harassment and bullying can be defined as follows:

 - Bullying is offensive, intimidating, malicious or insulting behaviour, an abuse or misuse of power through means that undermine, humiliate, denigrate or injure the recipient.